youngmaid/react-form/README.md

 - Normally, we would use built in DOM methods, like `document.querySelector()` to retrieve the values of form inputs.
 React is now going to take over the control of our input.

-- There are a few pieces of this process:
+-There are a few pieces of this process:
-  1. The form input's value will be set to a portion of the component's state
+    - The form input's value will be set to a portion of the component's state
-  2. The form input will have an `onChange` event handler
+    - The form input will have an `onChange` event handler
-  3. The `onChange` event handler will set the state of the input to the new value of the input
+    - The `onChange` event handler will set the state of the input to the new value of the input

 - Note that the form itself also has an `onSubmit` event handler.
 This is so we can prevent the form from actually submitting if the user hits enter on the input box.